elliottlawson/kagi-mcp-server/README.md

 ## Setup Instructions

-> Before anything, ensure you have access to the Kagi search API.
+> Before anything, ensure you have access to the search API.
 It is currently in closed beta and available upon request.
 Please reach out to support@kagi.com for an invite.

 ### Prerequisites